Instructions

 – No author names, subtitles or explanatory remarks are needed.

-For the four short answer questions, please respond in 150 words or fewer.
+For each of the five short answer questions, please respond in 150 words or fewer.

 NOTE: One of the short answer questions will not appear until you have selected Columbia College or Columbia Engineering in the “Academics” section of Columbia’s application questions.